20+ Years Experience

 Companies House’s Role

 Companies House is responsible for issuing the First Gazette Notice as a public announcement, warning that the company is at risk of being removed from its register.
-This notice grants a minimum of three months for creditors and other stakeholders of limited company to take appropriate action.

 In essence, Companies House acts as both the initiator and enforcer of the compulsory strike off process.